 First.
 The pipe organ chambers in Duncan Memorial United Methodist church are located in three (3) areas high above the alter/chancel area:

-In order to record a relatively "dry" recording (meaning with little room echo), four microphones on separate recording tracks were placed high in the chancel close to each set of pipes.
+In order to capture the dominant tracks as relatively "dry" (meaning with little room echo), four microphones on separate recording tracks were placed high in the alter/chancel close to each set of pipes.
 Two were placed on each side of the chancel, high and close to the pipe chambers.
-That also meant two of the microphones were close to the exposed pipes on the back wall that face the congregation.
+That also meant two of the microphones were close to the exposed pipes on the wall of the chancel facing the congregation.

 Second.
 To capture room ambience, two microphones were placed midway in the sanctuary (the main body/the nave of the church) to record a stereo sound of the organ with room reverberations.
 All tracks were mixed to create the final warm sound representing this very fine pipe organ.

 If you wish to comment on contents of this webpage, Clicking the button below will both transfer you to the Contact/Comment page, and pass along that you were on this webpage when you decided to comment.

 This is the Interim URL for this New Website

 We continue adding and revising pages before migrating to the original .com URL